 The Company's auditor was engaged to report on the Group's continuing connected transactions in accordance with Hong Kong Standard on Assurance Engagements 3000 "Assurance Engagements Other Than Audits or Reviews of Historical Financial Information" and with reference to Practice Note 740 "Auditor's Letter on Continuing Connected Transactions under the Hong Kong Listing Rules", issued by the Hong Kong Institute of Certified Public Accountants.
-The auditor has issued a report containing the findings and conclusions in respect of the continuing connected transactions disclosed by the Group under this section in accordance with paragraph 14A.56 of the Listing Rules.
+The auditor has issued its unqualified letter containing its findings and conclusions in respect of the continuing connected transactions disclosed by the Group under this section in accordance with paragraph 14A.56 of the Listing Rules.
+A copy of the auditor's letter has been provided by the Company to HKSE.

-2. At 30 June 2015, the Group had an interest in an associate, the major shareholder of which is a subsidiary of SHKP.
+2. At 30 June 2016, the Group had an interest in an associate, the major shareholder of which is a subsidiary of SHKP.
 The principal activity of the associate is to invest in an equity fund which primarily invests in technology related companies in the People's Republic of China.